petersatsuse/azure-compute-docs/articles/virtual-machines/linux/disk-encryption-linux.md

 >[!WARNING]
 > EncryptFormatAll shouldn't be used when there is needed data on a VM's data volumes.
 You may exclude disks from encryption by unmounting them.
 You should first try out the EncryptFormatAll first on a test VM, understand the feature parameter and its implication before trying it on the production VM.
 The EncryptFormatAll option formats the data disk and all the data on it will be lost.
 Before proceeding, verify that disks you wish to exclude are properly unmounted. </br></br>
  >If you're setting this parameter while updating encryption settings, it might lead to a reboot before the actual encryption.
-In this case, you will also want to remove the disk you don't want formatted from the fstab file.
+In this case, you should remove the disk you don't want formatted from the fstab file.
 Similarly, you should add the partition you want encrypt-formatted to the fstab file before initiating the encryption operation.

 ### EncryptFormatAll criteria